trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 };
 ```

-It gets the entrypoint to call and the payload in bytes and just forward it to the right location
+It gets the entrypoint to call and the payload in bytes and just forward it to the right location.

 5. Then, write the `upgrade` entrypoint.
-(Before main function)
+(Before main function).

 ```ligolang
 /**